subscale/subscale.github.io/pilot-program-chat-test.md

   <div class="container">
     <div class="banner-content">
       <h1>Experience our service for yourself</h1>
       <p>Subscale is conducting a private pilot program with a select group of customers.
-Find out how to participate.</p>
+Schedule a meeting to join the program.</p>
       <a class="cta" href="#" id="button2">Schedule Meeting</a>
     </div>
   </div>